svenwal/kong-cicd-tools/README.md

 ![CI](badge.svg)

-When using the [Kong API Gateway](https://konghq.com/) (or it's Enterprise version including the developer portal) automation of deployment and configuration is a key feature.
+When using the [Kong API Gateway](https://konghq.com/) (or its Enterprise version including the developer portal) automation of deployment and configuration is a key feature.
 As this is commonly done in a runner instance using Docker [I have prepared this image and made available on Docker Hub](https://hub.docker.com/r/svenwal/kong-cicd-tools) which has the typical tools preinstalled.

 ## The following tools have been included